JJ/granada-off/text/prologue.md

-But you might have bought it as *Granada On*, which is kind of meaningless, but better than *Granada Off*, short for "Granada off the beaten grack" but a title that, no pun intended, might put you off buying it.
+But you might have bought it as *Granada On*, which is kind of meaningless, but better than *Granada Off*, short for "Granada off the beaten track" but a title that, no pun intended, might put you off buying it.

 But I still do not like it very much; it looks a lot like